simon-clematide/konvens-2018-german-absa/README.md

 ### Test data output for Task C and D as reported in https://www.oeaw.ac.at/fileadmin/subsites/academiaecorpora/PDF/konvens18_04.pdf
+  - Task C A (using aspect aspect only for training; not that test data have default negative aspect sentiment):
+    - konvens2018_results/TaskC_A/00__testset1-evalin.tsv
+    - konvens2018_results/TaskC_A/00__testset2-evalin.tsv

   - Task C A:S (using aspect:sentiment pairs for training):
     - konvens2018_results/TaskC_AS/00__testset1-evalin.tsv
     - konvens2018_results/TaskC_AS/00__testset2-evalin.tsv